ryedin/site/_guide/16-rack.md

 personal/dev       running
 ```

-For more installation options, including how to install a Rack via CLI, see [installing a Rack](https://convox.com/docs/installing-a-rack/) in the Convox docs.
+For more advanced options, including how to install a Rack via CLI, see [installing a Rack](https://convox.com/docs/installing-a-rack/) in the Convox docs.

 ## How do I start using a Rack?